JoinTheAlliance/discord-docsbot/README.md

 > ⚙️ Permissions can be configured by clicking on the `OAuth2` tab and using the `URL Generator`.
 After a URL is generated, you can install the app by pasting that URL into your browser and following the installation flow.

+## Database setup

+This library uses Supabase as a database.
+You can set up a free account at [supabase.io](https://supabase.io) and create a new project.

+### TODO: Add script and instructions for deploying fresh copy of database

+## Local supabase deployment instructions
+Step 1: On the Subase All Projects Dashboard, select “New Project”.
+Step 2: Select the organization to store the new project in, assign a database name, password and region.
+Step 3: Select “Create New Project”.
+Step 4: Wait for the database to setup.
+This will take a few minutes as supabase setups various directories.
+Step 5: Select the “SQL Editor” tab from the left navigation menu.
+Step 6: Copy in your own SQL dump file or optionally use the provided file in the bgent directory at: "https://github.com/JoinTheAlliance/bgent/blob/main/src/supabase/db.sql".
+Note: You can use the command "supabase db dump" if you have a pre-exisiting supabase database to generate the SQL dump file.
+Step 7: Paste the SQL code into the SQL Editor and hit run in the bottom right.
+Step 8: Select the “Databases” tab from the left navigation menu to verify all of the tables have been added properly.

 ## Creating your Cloudflare worker

 Next, you'll need to create a Cloudflare Worker.